 Psychologists are calling on us to ditch our hustle and grind attitude and replace it with flow, hailing it as the secret to increasing happiness & productivity.
 But what is flow?
 And what are the benefits of living in flow?

-In this article, we’ll walk through what flow is, how living in flow is possible (with actionable tips), and look at why the meaning of flow can change our approach to life.
+In this article, we’ll walk the subject of flow psychology, show that living in flow is possible (with actionable tips), and look at why the meaning of flow can change our approach to life.

 What Is Flow?

 Psychologists define flow as the ‘total engagement’ with life, it is where we’re able to live life fully, without the waste of time or potential.
 And rather than feeling burned out from this intense engagement with life, flow creates bliss.

 Indeed, psychologists and researchers have found that when we’re in flow, our productivity levels can increase by up to 500% while simultaneously increasing our levels of happiness.
 And yet despite its benefits, flow remains the somewhat neglected, middle child of psychology that many of us struggle to fully grasp.

 A few years ago, my strategy to explain the meaning of flow was to bombard people with multiple, academic definitions and quotes.
 That was a mistake.
 Instead of leaving my audience inspired and curious for more, they were often exhausted and exasperated.
 Determined to find the best way to share my knowledge and understanding of flow, I arrived at what I believe is the best way.
 “What is Flow?” is a question best answered by you.

 Take a moment to consider what the word flow means to you.
 Now, as you think of the flow, notice what comes to mind.
 Perhaps you picture ease, effortlessness, moving with the current, or being in harmony.
 Maybe you think of activities like painting, dancing, or picture a river moving without force towards its destination.